 Let’s Break It down to make it a little clearer…

 Below is an example of a Sole Trader owner and a Limited Company owner/director who are resident in Ireland.
 If you are a non-resident director, there are different treatments of dividends depending on which country you are from.
 We used taxcalc.ie to calculate salaries based on 2018 Budget, using the example of a single person in their 30’s.
 Check out our Sole Trader or Limited company guide for more information to help you choose the right structure for your business.

 We advise that you talk to your accountant about your individual circumstances to get more insight into your personal situation.

 – Lucy is a Sole Trader with profits of €90,000.
-She will pay tax on all the profits less expenses in this case, €80,000.
+She will pay tax on all the profits in less expenses, which in this case equals €80,000.

-– Joe is a director of a Limited Company who has company profits of €90,000 and takes an employee’s salary of €30,000.
+– Joe is the director of a Limited Company who has company profits of €90,000 and takes an employee’s salary of €30,000.

 – The combined taxes on his employee’s salary – including PAYE, USC, and PRSI – would come to about 16%.